Worcestershire Tourist Guide - Articles

 The Chartists were named for their People's Charter, a six-point programme that included universal male suffrage and abolition of payments for members of parliament.
 Dodford was purpose-built around 1840 as a Chartist settlement, providing formerly landless town dwellers with the chance to try and make a living as market gardeners.

 The HEDGELAYERS' WALK is the shortest of the three at 5 miles.
 Explore in depth the trees, shrubs and hedgerow plants that were so vital for everyday life in the middle ages.
 They provided local people with food, tools, building materials, cooking fuel, shelter for stock and even diviners rods.
 Hedges were also often used as parish boundaries.
-The route through rolling farmland goes to the fascinating village of Dodford, via ancient lanes and tracks, crossing streams and passing two fine country pubs.
+The route through rolling farmland goes to the fascinating village of Dodford, via ancient lanes and tracks.

 The CHARTISTS' WALK takes you through predominantly pastoral rolling hills, dotted with farms, houses and ancient woodlands along its 8 miles route.
 Quiet lanes, byways, medieval tracks and footpaths are used, as the story unfolds of the 19th century Chartists' political movement at the planned settlement of Dodford, quite unlike any other.
 Enjoy typical trackside flowers like vetches, Cow-parsley and Buttercups as you tread in the footsteps of the Chartists.